 While I agree these approaches are critical, in my opinion, they fail to cover how to overcome potential obstacles that undoubtedly will arise while pursuing a new goal, and speaking from my own experience, once an obstacle comes along, it’s easy to cease pursuing the goal.

 Through much trial and error, I realised that I was much more likely to reach my goal by anticipating potential obstacles and planning for them rather than pretending that there weren’t any hurdles that could prevent me from reaching my target.

 Below is a detailed explanation of the iTopia acronym:

-Review the example to see how in practical terms the iTopia acronym can be used to develop a new goal:
+Review the blog example to see how in practical terms the iTopia acronym can be used to set a new goal: